goballooning/show/README.md

 This project provides a `Python` script `show` for visualizing 3D image volume, tensor field, vector field, large number of curves, and meshes.

-It can be useful for people who analyze medical images in `Matlab` but would like to visualize large data set efficiently elsewhere.
+It can be useful for people who analyze medical images in `Matlab` but would like to visualize data efficiently elsewhere.

 The basic work flow is to